gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ## Next Steps

-Now that we've trained and published our LUIS app, it's time to integrate it with our chat bot!
+Now that we've trained and published our LUIS app, it's time to integrate it with our chat bot in [Lab 3](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%203%20-%20Integrate%20LUIS)!